Gardens and wildlife

 Here you can find detailed information on gardens and their wildlife.
 As well as information about the many different species that use our gardens (such as birds, amphibians, reptiles and butterflies), you'll also find sections on bird behaviour, disease and ecology that look across groups of species.

 Most gardens are isolated from what we would regard as natural habitats and are, instead, often surrounded by other gardens.
-This isolation may make them accessible to only the more mobile animals and plants (and for plants I'm thinking in terms of seed dispersal).
 The habitats they do contain are often only present at a small scale, although once you add neighbouring gardens together, you can end up with a substantial patch of suitable habitat.
-We'll look at the garden habitat in more detail, drawing upon research as to its characteristics and elements.
 Find out more>>>

-A third section of this part of the website is hand's on advice for those who wish to improve the wildlife value of their garden.
-Drawing upon published research we'll highlight different approaches to wildlife gardening and examine key methods, such as plant shrubs for nesting cover, building a pond, constructing and butterfly mound, etc. Find out more>>>
+Here you'll find advice on how to improve the wildlife value of your garden.
+Drawing upon published research we'll highlight different approaches to wildlife gardening and examine key methods, such as planting shrubs for nesting cover, building a pond, constructing a butterfly mound, etc. Find out more>>>

 Our reports provide rigorous scientific information to inform Environmental Impact Assessments in the UK.

 We are putting together a special issue of the BTO journal Bird Study to bring together research documenting the HPAI outbreak and its impacts on wild birds.